Establishing a Fund to Support Children and Youth

 The task force desired an intermediary that had worked in disenfranchised communities in Baltimore, had experience in racial equity and knew how to build the capacity of organizations serving Black communities in Baltimore.
 Associated Black Charities (ABC) was selected to serve in that role.
 ABC, under the leadership of President and CEO Diane Bell-McKoy, was the only foundation in the Baltimore region with an explicit focus on racial equity.

 In November 2017, the City Council authorized ABC to serve as the Fund’s interim operator and authorized ABC to allocate up to 10 percent of the Fund’s resources for administrative costs.
-The balance –$10.8 million – was to be distributed in grants to Baltimore organizations serving children, youth, young adults and supporting programs.
-Some funds were devoted to community capacity building and technical assistance, as well as to support the infrastructure of the fund and its grantees.
+The balance –$10.8 million – was to be distributed in grants to Baltimore organizations serving children, youth, young adults, and supporting programs.

 Delivering for the Community